 You just don’t understand!
 You feel like you have the best dental website that your best friend’s brother created for you five years ago.
 It has such nice colors and a variety of images.
-Sure they’re a little outdated but they’re still… What do young kids call it now?
-Artsy.
 Then why aren’t patients trying to reach you about scheduling an appointment?
-I hate to break it it to you, but you need a new website!
-Yes, you!
+I hate to break it it to you, but you need a new dental website!
 Here’s how we can tell.

 1. Your dental website visitors don’t stand a chance

-Do me a favor?
-Go on your website and take a look.
-How many opportunities do you actually give your user to convert (not counting the contact page)?
+Go on your website and take a look at how many opportunities you actually give your visitors to convert (not counting the contact page).
 The reality is, you may not give your website visitors nearly enough chances to convert even if they wanted to.
 Make conversion easy for them.
 Think about including a temporary popup when a user has been on you site for longer than a certain period of time, make sure there is at least one call-to-action on every page, and keep your phone number visible in multiple locations.
 Also, make sure your phone number is enabled for easy click-to-call on mobile devices.